overture-stack/lectern/packages/data-generator/README.md

 #### Unique key constraints

-When a schema declares `restrictions.uniqueKey`, `generateSchemaRecords` tracks the composite key tuple for every record and retries generation (up to 10 times) when a collision is detected.
+When a schema declares `restrictions.uniqueKey`, `generateSchemaRecords` tracks the composite key tuple for every record and retries generation (up to 20 times by default, configurable via `uniqueKeyRetries`) when a collision is detected.
 Retry seeds are derived deterministically from the record seed and the retry count, so retries do not affect the seed sequence for non-colliding records.

 `initialUniqueValues` can be used to pre-populate both trackers (for `unique` fields and `uniqueKey` tuples) when appending to an existing dataset, so the generator avoids colliding with already-written values.